Ldavis36706/Deploying-a-Lambda-Function/README.md

 <br />

 To automate image processing, a Lambda function is configured with an Amazon S3 trigger, enabling it to execute whenever a new object is uploaded to the source S3 bucket.
 AWS Lambda is a compute service that lets you run code without provisioning or managing servers.
-The steps to create a Lambda function are listed below.
+The steps to create a Lambda function are listed below:

 <ol>
   <li><b>Open the AWS Management Console</b></li>